parallelcodefoundry/ParEval/README.md

 make install -j4
 ```

 You will need to build the main C++ drivers before running ParEval.
-The makefile
+The included
-will skip CUDA, HIP, and/or Kokkos if their respective libraries cannot be
+makefile will skip CUDA, HIP, and/or Kokkos if their respective libraries cannot
-found.
+be found.

 ```sh
 # from the repository root, step into the cpp drivers directory and run make